MX Security Appliances make use of multiple technologies to provide site-to-site VPN redundancy in a variety of different scenarios.

 Meraki AutoVPN is a site-to-site technology that uniquely leverages the Meraki Dashboard for centrally-managed cloud orchestration of site-to-site VPN connections between MX devices.

 Uplink failover is a feature built into the MX series to keep a constant connection in the event of Primary link failure.

-Failover occurs when the primary uplink of the MX is unable to reach the internet.
-By default, AutoVPN traffic will egress the primary uplink, as configured under Security Appliance > Configure > Traffic shaping.
+Failover occurs when the primary uplink of the MX is unable to reach the Internet.
+By default, AutoVPN traffic will egress the primary uplink, as configured under Security & SD-WAN > Configure > SD-WAN & traffic shaping.
 WAN uplink failover occurs automatically when multiple uplinks are in use.
 For more information on uplink failover, please see this article.

 In addition to uplink redundancy, MX security appliances also support datacenter redundancy (DC-DC failover).

 In a DC-DC failover design, a spoke MX will form AutoVPN tunnels to multiple VPN hubs in different datacenters.
 These VPN hubs advertise availability of the same subnet(s) into the AutoVPN topology.
 The spoke MX will send traffic destined for a shared resource to the highest priority hub advertising the subnet(s).
 If connectivity to a hub is lost, spoke MX sites will automatically send traffic for shared resources to the next highest priority hub advertising the subnet(s).

 MX appliances complement uplink failover with SD-WAN features to provide additional resiliency to brown-outs and changing WAN performance conditions.